RootsShoots/site/index.md

 title: Home
 layout: home
 slides:
-    - img:   file.jpg
+    - img:   mothers-day.jpg
-      title: title
+      title: Mother's day gifts
-    - img:   file2
+    - img:   potatoes.jpg
-      title: title2
+      title: Seed potatoes £3.50 or 3 for £10
-    - img:   file3
+    - img:   primroses.jpg
-      title: title3
+      title: Primroses 60p each, 10 for £5 15 for £7.25
 ---

 # Welcome to Roots and Shoots

-### An independently owned and managed garden centre in Ipswitch
+__An independently owned and managed garden centre in Ipswitch__

 We aim to provide you with whatever you need to make the most of your garden.
+We have a large carpark (in excess of 50 cars) and are easy to find along Stowmarket road.